Cardisk/pyADB/README.md

 * try to connect to all the devices
 * print the result

-If the option `--socket/-s socket_address` was present, this command had try to connect only to that.
+If the option `--socket/-s socket_address` was present, this command had tried to connect only to that.

 [Back](#commands)